 Under UK company law investment trusts are able to acquire their own shares to hold in Treasury for re-issue.
 The Directors consider that this facility gives the Company more flexibility in managing its share capital.
-At 30 April 2024 there were 50,479,828 Ordinary shares held in Treasury.
+At 30 April 2025 there were 75,966,828 Ordinary shares held in Treasury.
+As at 16 June 2025, being the last practicable date prior to the publication of this document, the Company held 76,732,828 Ordinary shares in Treasury, representing approximately 24% of the Company's issued share capital (excluding Treasury shares).

-Resolution 14 - Dis-application or pre-emption rights
+Resolution 13 - Dis-application of pre-emption rights

-Resolution 14 seeks shareholder authority for the Company to allot shares for cash without first offering them to existing shareholders.
-The Company is seeking authority to allot up to 78,561,040 Ordinary shares through the issuance of new Ordinary shares or the re-issuance of shares from Treasury, being 20% of the total issued shares at 17 June 2024.
+Resolution 13 seeks shareholder authority for the Company to allot shares for cash without first offering them to existing shareholders.
+The Company is seeking authority to allot up to 63,214,474 Ordinary shares through the issuance of new Ordinary shares or the re-issuance of shares from Treasury, being 20% of the total issued shares (excluding Treasury shares) at 16 June 2025.